-In this article, as well as a definition of CBT counselling, we’ll also compare it to other forms of talking therapy.
-The piece will also highlight its importance and benefits as a tool for supporting your workforce.
+In this article, as well as a definition of CBT counselling, we’ll highlight how it works, and how long it takes.
+The piece will also focus on its importance and benefits as a tool for supporting your workforce.

-It’s a popular form of therapy that uses communication as a tool to help manage issues relating to the way people think and behave.
-As well as helping to identify the emotions an individual may be experiencing at any given time, it offers practical steps to help reduce negative feelings whenever they arise.
+As well as helping to identify the emotions an individual may be experiencing at any given time, it also offers practical advice to help reduce negative feelings whenever they arise.

 Within the work environment, employees and therapists can work together to identify and change negative thought patterns and behaviours.
 With an EAP, you can offer your staff access to face-to-face sessions and computer-based or online therapy packages.

 Evidence suggests that it can be highly effective over short periods.
 So, this form of therapy is often used as a first step for employees dealing with stress, anxiety, depression and other similar mental health disorders.

 It’s also worth knowing the difference between cognitive therapy and CBT as they’re often used interchangeably.
 Cognitive behavioural therapy is the umbrella term used to describe a group of talking therapies that share similar elements.

 Cognitive therapy, on the other hand, is a specific form of therapy based on the model that the way individuals perceive situations influences the way they think, feel and behave.

 There’re also differences between CBT and counselling.
 Both are forms of talking therapies used to support individuals dealing with a variety of mental health problems.